est-2/EDES301/project_01/README.md

 ## How to run
-To run this code, you will need to download the 5 python files, configure pins script, and run script.
+To run this code, you will need to download the 5 python files (button.py, LCD\_16x2.py, LED\_matrix.py, servo.py, and prism\_pomodoro.py), configure pins script, and run script.
 Be sure to edit the run script to reflect the location of the files, and the configure pins script to reflect the correct pins for your set-up.
+You will also want to calibrate your servo using the calibrate\_servo.py file and edit the servo.py file to reflect the neutral value.

 ## Using the Prism Pomodoro
 First, you will be prompted to set the study and break times.
 Use the yellow button to increase the value, and the blue button to decrease the value.
 Once the screen displays your desired value (in mintues), press the black button to confirm.
 Then, the device will automatically enter study mode and switch to break mode according to the times you entered.